 The application for Summer 2022 programs is now open!

-Intern opportunities at the National Department of Education, university, or a non-governmental organization for 4 weeks this summer in South Africa.
-There is an option to extend your stay by an additional week or two.
+Intern at the National Department of Education, a university, or a non-governmental organization this summer in South Africa.
 The internship is offered in conjunction with a required class on Education and Social Reform.
 The internship may be located in areas such as education, university student activities, or youth support and development through empowerment activities, or youth development through microenterprise training.

-- NYU graduate students in related areas of studies listed below
+- NYU graduate students in areas of studies related to those listed below

 - Educational Leadership